Mr Alonso Receives Some Help

 Real Examples: From Boardrooms to Communities

-Mr. Alonso’s story is a archetype repeated across countless fields.
+Mr. Still, alonso’s story is a archetype repeated across countless fields.
 Consider Satya Nadella, CEO of Microsoft.
-He famously credits much of the company’s cultural and business turnaround to his willingness to seek counsel from a diverse range of insiders and outsiders, embracing a "learn-it-all" mindset over a "know-it-all" one.
+Even so, he famously credits much of the company’s cultural and business turnaround to his willingness to seek counsel from a diverse range of insiders and outsiders, embracing a "learn-it-all" mindset over a "know-it-all" one.
 His acceptance of help—from developers, from competitors, from customers—was strategic and systemic.

 On a more personal scale, think of a community food bank.
 A volunteer, "Maria," might initially feel awkward receiving a box of food during a tough time.
 But the system is designed so that help flows in many directions: Maria might later help sort donations, mentor a new volunteer, or simply share her story to reduce stigma for